mrixon95/Term4_workbook/MichaelPeterRixon_T4A1.md

-Note that the order of sets A and B do not matter for the union, intersection and symmetric difference operations.
+It is worth noting that the order of sets A and B do not matter for the union, intersection and symmetric difference operations.

 A ⋃ B is equivalent to B ⋃ A